MoleWhat/MoleWhat/README.md

 ## Introduction
-The following project intends to provide a basic game in which chemistry students can study and memorize the names of molecules and their descriptions according to the ([International Union of Pure and Applied Chemistry](https://iupac.org/)).
+The following project intends to provide a basic game in which chemistry students can study, memorize and learn the molecules names and their descriptions according to the [International Union of Pure and Applied Chemistry](https://iupac.org/).

-The need for such a project stems as a desire to function as a real-time alert system with which to calculate the range in which a solar flare can cause interference with the equipment on board of airships currently flying at high altitudes, given their vulnerability to EMP events.

-As a final project, this aims to be a practical demostration of how a series of computers in parallel can be used to obtain an easily scalable product that could potentially be commercialized and expanded upon once completed, without relying on a single, high performance computer to perform the entire process.
+The need for such a project stems as a desire to help students challenge their knowledge of chemistry, specifically molecules names, through a game that puts their memorization skills to work.
+There is currently no game that allows you to do this.
+Studying and memorizing important things is intended to be fun and challenging through the levels that this program offers.

 ## Objectives
-The expected output of this project is a set of four servers, each of which provide an essential part of the project.
+The expected output of this project is to be a program that potential users can download on their own devices and start playing.
+It is going to save the personal information of the user, without sharing it on the cloud but locally.

 Their denomination is as follows:

-> Data Retrieval Server

-In charge of obtaining real-time data from the OpenSky Network API, through the use of Python.
-Will relay said information in a timely manner to the Storage Server, while also keeping copies of recent data points as required for archive purposes.
+> process 1

+something

-> Storage Server
+> process 2

-In charge of storing up-to-date data with PostgreSQL, to be sorted and retrieved as needed by the Processing Server.
+something

-> Processing Server
+> process 3

-In charge of generating map images on demand, based on the request by the Web Server API
+something

-> Web Server
+> process 4

-In charge of displaying map images to the end user through a modern web interface
+something ...

 ## Toolset